• Skip to content

 “Trust is like the air we breathe — when it’s present, nobody really notices.
 When it’s absent, everyone notices.” — Warren Buffett

-This climate of honesty and trust helps orient new employees to understand that operating with integrity is simply “the way things are done around here”.
+This climate of honesty and trust helps orient new employees to understand that operating with integrity is simply “the way things are done around here.”

 Organizations choose to make integrity an important part of cultural expectations.
-This focus sends a message to employees and customers that the priority is a sustainable success over short-term opportunism.
+This focus sends a message to employees and customers that the priority is sustainable success over short-term opportunism.

 In what ways does your organization demonstrate integrity and ethics?